 A few years ago, I went on a trip to Haiti with Love in Motion ministry (now a part of Mission E4).
 The whole experience really brought this to light for me.
 Because of my work with at-risk families, I am very familiar with US poverty.
 Going to Port Au Prince was overwhelming for me because of the plight and needs of the Haitian people, especially their children.
-It’s one reason why we sponsor a child through Mission E4.

 But seeing it firsthand changed me.

 One situation while we were down there that really hit home for me was witnessing true street orphans, in which I saw 2 young girls surviving on the street that were the same age as my daughters.
 Paul Deasy, who at the time was our director of Love in Motion, had shared with me that some of the girls recently brought into the orphanage had been sexually abused and/or raped.
 As I came face to face with them I saw they were wearing dresses that were way too big for them and dirt smeared across their faces.
 I knew they were going to sleep tonight without the protection and safety of a family, of a father, and without hope.